Do you want to know how to start a food blog and make money out of it to turn your culinary skills into the profitable business?

 Once you finalize the niche, the next thing is choosing a blog name that describes your blog.

-However, it’s always great to check beforehand that the blog name you have chosen is available as a domain name, preferably ending with a .COM extension.
+It’s always great to check beforehand that the blog name you have chosen is available as a domain name, preferably ending with a .COM extension.

 Action tips: Pick a blog name extremely relevant to your niche and check whether it is available to buy as a domain name or not.